MaterializeInc/materialize/misc/helm-charts/operator/README.md

 ### Notes on Rollouts

-- `requestRollout` only triggers a rollout if there are actual changes to the environment
+- `requestRollout` triggers a rollout only if there are actual changes to the environment (like image updates)
-- `forceRollout` triggers a rollout regardless of changes
+- `forceRollout` triggers a rollout regardless of whether there are changes, which can be useful for debugging or when you need to force a rollout for other reasons
-- Both fields expect UUID values
-- Each rollout requires a new, unique UUID value
+- Both fields expect UUID values and each rollout requires a new, unique UUID value
-- Use `forceRollout` sparingly, as it will cause downtime even if no changes are needed# Operational Guidelines
+- `inPlaceRollout`:
+  - When `false` (default): Performs a rolling upgrade by spawning new instances before terminating old ones.
+While this minimizes downtime, there may still be a brief interruption during the transition.
+  - When `true`: Directly replaces existing instances, which will cause downtime.

 # Operational Guidelines